oserttas-math/normal_body_temp_eda/README.md

 ### And, What About the Relationship with Heart Rate?

-There is a significant positive correlation between human body temperature and heart rate, which seems to be more reliable the more normal the human body temperature:
+There certainly appears to be a relationship.
+In fact, there is a positive correlation between human body temperature and heart rate:

 ![Regression Variance of Temperature and Heart Rate](reports/figures/regression_heartrate_temperature.png)